perrygeo/axum-hurl-test/README.md

 - run `cargo llvm-cov` to evaluate code coverage of the hurl tests.
 - run `cargo run --bin hurl-traffic http://staging.example.com` to send the same traffic to an arbitrary host.

-This repo contains an Axum web server, a set of hurl tests, and the Rust scaffolding to run the Hurl tests in these scenarios.
+This repo contains an Axum web server, a hurl test file, and the Rust scaffolding to run the Hurl tests in these scenarios.

 I'm not proposing them as your _only_ form of testing.
-But hurl-based API tests
-(traffic tests, integration tests, whatever you want to label them) provide a lot of bang for the buck, in the Rust context particularly.
+But hurl-based API tests (traffic tests, integration tests, whatever you want to label them) provide a lot of bang for the buck, in the Rust context particularly.